People may have chronic medical conditions, along with substance abuse.

-Individuals who have serious medical conditions that are not stabilized may not be able to participate in residential treatment programs until these conditions are steadied.
-However, solid rehab facilities can provide the holistic type of care that most of their clients require.
+Individuals who have severe medical conditions that are not stabilized may not be able to participate in residential treatment programs until the conditions are stabilized.
+However, most reputable rehab facilities can provide a holistic type of care that most of their clients need.

 Before any person is admitted to a rehab facility, they should undergo a comprehensive assessment of their physical, psychological, and social functioning.
 The assessment is the initial step for the treatment of any substance use disorder.